Hubbard leads Mississippi State against SMU after 23-point game - WTOP News

 Dallas; Friday, 8:30 p.m.
 EST

-BOTTOM LINE: Mississippi State plays SMU after Josh Hubbard scored 23 points in Mississippi State’s 78-73 victory against the Utah Utes.
+BOTTOM LINE: Mississippi State visits SMU after Josh Hubbard scored 23 points in Mississippi State’s 78-73 win against the Utah Utes.

 The Mustangs are 4-0 on their home court.
-SMU scores 91.8 points while outscoring opponents by 21.2 points per game.
+SMU ranks seventh in the ACC with 26.4 defensive rebounds per game led by Matt Cross averaging 4.3.

-Mississippi State went 21-14 overall last season while going 2-8 on the road.
-The Bulldogs averaged 8.1 steals, 3.1 blocks and 12.3 turnovers per game last season.
+Mississippi State went 2-8 on the road and 21-14 overall last season.
+The Bulldogs averaged 74.1 points per game while allowing opponents to score 69.1 last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.